 - Spur innovation and push decision making down to the lowest appropriate level by adopting a team-based organizational structure.

 - Improve the quality of your services and products while increasing productivity by streamlining your workflow within and across units—and incorporating quality improvement into your culture and work processes.

 - Improve communication and reduce conflict through our communication training services.

 Below we describe two of the disciplines on which OD is based—leadership and management.

 The job of leading a world-changing organization comes without a manual.
-Our free leadership and management guides solve this problem.
-We advocate participative leadership and management, Gandhi’s “Be the change,” Gallup’s putting people in positions where they excel and turning strengths into talents, conserve time for your own projects, plus much more.
+Our free Leadership and Management Guides solve this problem.
+In them, we advocate for: Participative leadership and management.
+Gandhi’s example of “Be the change.”
+Creating a flywheel of success in your organization.
+The Gallup Organization’s advice to put people in positions where they can excel and coach them to turn their talents into strengths.
+Plus much more.

 We believe leading and managing these organizations requires different approaches than those for profit-driven companies because most:

 - Have broader missions and work on more complex problems.

 - Lack clear measures of success like profitability to guide strategy and evaluate performance.

 - Serve and rely on more diverse audiences than traditional organizations.